Sabrinas Organizing

 Have a place in your student's backpack for papers to go back and forth from school.

-Sometimes, the kindergarten and first-grade teachers provide a folder.
-If your teacher doesn't, ensure your student knows where to put the papers for homework and school communication.
+Each child should have their own backpack and a designated place for it at home.
+Sometimes, kindergarten and first-grade teachers provide folders that can be stored in backpacks.
+If your teacher doesn't, ensure your student knows where to put the papers for homework and school communication in their backpack.
+Teaching them where to place their paperwork in their backpack will help them stay organized throughout the year.
 It can be a plain folder or a folder with pockets.

 Case Design/Remodeling, Inc.